RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

 \subsubsection{Reputation Score Calculation}

 At the end of one intra-shard consensus, the reputation scores within the shard can be calculated by all shard members individually and uniformly based on TxDecSet and TB.
 Inspired by PeerTrust\cite{xiong2004peertrust}, the reputation score $r_i$ of validator $i$ are calculated as follows: Where $l$ is the number of transactions generated after the previous RB. $T(j)$ is the value of transaction $j$ to prevent the case where some validators are honest on small transactions but dishonest on a large transaction.
 The scaling factors $S(j)$ are used to reward or penalize different behaviours differentially. eBay\cite{ebayrepscore} simply gives a reputation score of \{-1, 0, 1\} to correct, unknown and incorrect decisions.
 However, a validator can still gain a lot of profits even it is dishonest from time to time.
 Thus our system sets different scaling factors for different behaviours to make the punishment for dishonest behaviours larger than the reward for honest ones.
 Furthermore, an illegitimate $tx$ being passed is more dangerous than a legitimate $tx$ being aborted.
-Thus, if a validator gives a \emph{"Yes"} while most of the others give a \emph{"No"}, the validator will be punished more than the situation where it gives a \emph{"No"} while the others gives a \emph{"Yes"}.
+Thus, if a validator gives an \emph{"Accept"} while most of the others give a \emph{"Reject"}, the validator will be punished more than when it gives a \emph{"Reject"} while the others give an \emph{"Accept"}.
 For \emph{"Unknown"} decision, the validators neither earn nor lose their reputation scores, since it is believed that these validators generally have lower capacities (CPU, hard disk, and bandwidth etc).